Computing weight one modular forms over $\C$ and $\Fpbar$: Computing weight one cusp forms.

-Occasionally however we may run into a suspect prime number~$p$ which shows up in a lot of the torsion orders; we can then compute the $q$-expansion of our candidate non-liftable form and square it and look in weight~2 in characteristic~$p$ as explained above; if we can find the $q$-expansion of the square in weight~2 to sufficiently high precision then we have constructed a non-liftable form.
+Occasionally however we may run into a prime number~$p$ which shows up in these torsion orders to the extent that we cannot rule out the dimension of the mod~$p$ space being higher; we can then compute the $q$-expansion of a candidate non-liftable form and square it and look in weight~2 in characteristic~$p$ as explained above; if we can find the $q$-expansion of the square in weight~2 to sufficiently high precision then we have constructed a non-liftable form.

-These tricks, put together, always worked in the region in which we did computations, which was $N\leq200$ in characteristic~0 and $N\leq82$ in characteristic~$p>2$.
-We stopped at $N=200$ in characteristic zero because by then we had seen $A_4$ and $S_4$ extensions, but we still felt a long way from $N=800$ (for which there is a known $A_5$ example) -- there is no reason why one should not be able to proceed further nowadays however.
+These tricks, put together, always worked in the region in which we did computations, which was $N\leq352$ in characteristic~0 and $N\leq82$ in characteristic~$p>2$.
+We stopped at $N=352$ in characteristic zero because of memory issues; by then we had seen $A_4$ and $S_4$ extensions, but we still felt a long way from finding an $A_5$ example -- there is no reason why one should not be able to proceed further by using a more powerful modern machine.
 In characteristic~$p$ we were running into problems of factoring very large integers when computing the torsion subgroups of the quotients above, so we stopped at $N=82$ because of a very interesting example that we found there (see section~3).